01 Apr The Upright Zone

 When I first conceived of this article, I thought it was going to be primarily about what I had noticed about how my body behaves while walking.
 Now I see the observations I want to share go much deeper.
 So let’s begin with the simple version of this article and go from there.

-In early 2018 while in Costa Rica, where Shya and I were facilitating our immersion courses in leadership, communication and well-being, I experienced something I now call the “Upright Zone.”
+A few years ago in Costa Rica, where Shya and I were were facilitating our immersion courses in leadership, communication and well-being, I experienced something I now call the “Upright Zone.”
 Here’s what happened:

 One morning, as we took a walk before breakfast, I was a bit stiff – my stride shorter than usual, one of my hamstrings achy.
 Shya wasn’t feeling particularly spry either, but as usual, we set off on our morning jaunt as though it were our idea (which it was) and made a point to walk with alacrity – an excellent way to bypass those “I don’t wanna” thoughts.
 Shya and I were patient with ourselves about our pace but at the same time we engaged in the moment, moving as if we were fully alive, not as if we were hardly awake.
 As we did so, our legs began to swing freer, our stride became longer and naturally, without effort, we began to walk at a lively pace.